Configuring the Integrations Component and Plugin

 Authentication and Authorization

-EmbedKit does not store any passwords on disk or within the Boomi Platform.
-As mentioned, the plugin is initialized with the parent accountId and authToken.
-However, the authUser = Boomi Sub AccountID must be provided to the plugin upon initialization, along with what accountGroup the plugin should render for the authUser.
-Refer to the Account Group settings topic for an overview of the Account Hierarchy within the Boomi Platform.
+EmbedKit does not store passwords on disk or in the Boomi Platform.
+The plugin initializes with the parent accountId and authToken.
+However, you must provide the authUser (Boomi Sub Account ID) to the plugin during initialization, along with the accountGroup that the plugin renders for the authUser.
+For more information about the account hierarchy in the Boomi Platform, refer to the Account Group settings topic.

 Rendering the Integrations Component